tranquochuy645/tranquochuy645/README.md

 ---

-## ⚡️ Brief Overview of My Work
+## ⚡️ What I do ❓

+- 👨‍💻 Proficient in general programming skills.

-- 🌐 Dedicated time to mastering Web applications and services development.
+- 🌐 Devoting time to master web/mobile app and service development.

+- 🖧 Gaining expertise in network, Linux OS, and system management.

-- 🤖 Actively delving into DevOps and ☁️ cloud architecture realms.
+- 🤖 Initiating with basic DevOps and ☁️ cloud architecture.

-- 💼 Actively seeking a role as a 👨‍💻 Backend Developer.
+- 💼 Aspiring to be a Backend Developer.
-- 💬 ❓ Possess a solid grasp of general programming skills and Linux OS, happy to assist in this area.

 ---